 Generally in the whole publication, sums lower than 4500 persons are considered as data with very low reliability.
 In real terms it means that their relative standard error (i.e. coefficient of variation) is higher than 20%.
 Data lower than 750 persons are not published, as their relative standard error is higher than 50%.
 Instead of them there is a dot in the tables and for cases where the existence was not identified at all there is a slash in the tables.

 III.
 B. Use of Annex tables

-Table I Estimates of 95% confidence interval of basic estimates for population aged 15 and over lb for basic aggregates in Q4 2012, for one gender
+Table I Estimates of 95% confidence interval of basic estimates for population aged 15 and over

-(Thousand)
+(thousand)

-Variants: la for basic aggregates in Q4 2012, total
+Variants: la for basic aggregates in Q4 2013, total